Outpost-21/Tabula-Rasa/README.md

 - Bunker (WIP, partially functional)
 Allows creation of bunkers for pawns to fire out of with XML defined max pawns, as well as turrets which can hold the pawn inside for relative safety.

-- Spaceship (WIP, non-functional) - Original code by Rikiki Allows factions or alliances to be assigned spaceships or otherwise flight capable vehicles for various purposes.
+- Spaceship (WIP, non-functional) - Original code by Rikiki, Allows factions or alliances to be assigned spaceships or otherwise flight capable vehicles for various purposes.

 - Alliances (WIP, partially functional)